• Skip to main content

 After: Everything at hand on a rolling shelf unit next to the ironing board.

-Cost: About $25 for the plastic shelving I bought to take the place of this metal shelving unit.
+Cost: About $25 for the plastic shelving I bought for the cleaning closet to free up this metal shelving unit for the sewing room.

 Lessons: